intel/llvm/scripts/core/EXP-ENQUEUE-TIMESTAMP-RECORDING.rst

 Motivation
 --------------------------------------------------------------------------------
-Currently, the only way to get timestamp information is through enabling profiling on a queue and retrieve the information from events coming from commands submitted to it.
+Currently, the only way to get timestamp information is through enabling profiling on a queue and retrieving the information from events coming from commands submitted to it.
 However, not all systems give full control of the queue construction to the programmer wanting the profiling information.
 To amend this, this extension adds the ability to enqueue a timestamp recording on any